Massively Parallel Computation on Embedded Planar Graphs

 \subsubsection{Computing a hybrid $r$-division in sublinear time}

+As it is useful for the understanding of computation of $r$-divisions in MPC, we now sketch a modification of the algorithm by \citet{chazelle2011online}.
 We partition the plane into polygons (which we will call \emph{sectors}) such that all vertices that lie in one polygon/sector belong to the same region.
 We build a point location data structure for this plane partition and for each polygon in the partition, we store which region its vertices belong to.
 This together allows us to efficiently determine which region a vertex lies in, just based on its coordinates.